From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 Later that night, after retiring to my loft, I thought about how we, as humans, resist what should be evident if it weren’t for all our preconceived ideas.
 This seems to be especially true if someone tries to convince us of something contrary to our established beliefs.
 And triple that for anyone like me who takes pride in being right about everything.
 That’s why we’re sceptics.

-The next morning after breakfast, Mo and Eli led me along the eastern portion of the Summit ridge near to where we first met.
+The next morning, after breakfast, Mo and Eli led me along the eastern portion of the Summit ridge near where we first met.
 They didn’t say why, but I suspected this was where they would try to demonstrate their voodoo.

-I was in no mood for whatever they may be contriving, still feeling defensive about not being able to find an explanation for what happened yesterday.
+I was in no mood for whatever they may be contriving, still feeling defensive about not finding an explanation for what happened yesterday.
 But considering how Eli had just saved my life, what else could I do but go along with the charade.

 ‘Today, James, you’re going to learn how to fly,’ Mo said.
-‘It’s part of the entrance qualification at Summit U, so if you wish to be admitted into the programme, this is not optional.’
+‘It’s part of the entrance requirements Summit U. so if you wish to receive admission into our post-doctorate programme, this is.’

 ‘No offence, but I’m not that sure I wish to be admitted,’ I said.